-4.9.12 Data Management Overview
+3.8.10 Data Management Overview

 Support for distributed database solutions has traditionally introduced high-risk operations, with potential for data corruption and use of stale data sources in supporting GIS operations.
 There are organizations that support successful distributed solutions.
 Their success is based on careful planning and detailed attention to their administrative processes that support the distributed data sites.
 The more successful solutions support central consolidated database solutions with effective remote user access and support.
+Future distributed database management solutions may significantly reduce the risk of supporting distributed environments.
 Whether centralized or distributed, the success of enterprise GIS solutions will depend heavily on the administrative team that keeps the system operational and provides an architecture solutions that supports user access needs.